 Endangered – species that face imminent extirpation or extinction (extirpation means that the species no longer exists in Canada but does exist elsewhere).

-Learn more about the 8 species of turtle that live in Ontario by exploring the species linked below – designations shown are federal listings for each species.
+Learn more about the 8 species of turtles that live in Ontario:

 Designation of Turtle Species Provincially and Federally